What is Inspect mode?

 You can also select a row in the session data table that will then take you to the corresponding node.

 Selecting a transition will show you what conditions were met to trigger this specific path.

-In the sidebar, you will find two buttons in the top right-hand corner.
-The first button is the 'Preview from here' button and allows you to open a full-screen preview starting from the node that is currently shown in Inspect preview.
+The third button is the 'Preview from here' button and allows you to open a full-screen preview starting from the node that is currently shown in Inspect preview.

 Auto-generate mock inputs